 You've poured a lot of yourself into making your business successful.
 Now, it's time to take a few steps to make sure you're building a solid foundation for your retirement.
-Your business can play a key role.
+A number of business owners - 23% - say they don't even plan to retire.
+Many fear they can't afford to.
+Regardless of whether you're concerned about the economics of it or have been dreaming about it for years, your business can play a key role.